prosodylab/prosodylabExperimenter/README.md

 This tool provides a superset of the the functionality of the earlier [prosodylab-offline-experimenter](https://github.com/prosodylab/prosodylab-experimenter), which used the Psychtoolbox in matlab, but is now defunct.
 We had used that for a decade in our lab for our research, and to teach the laboratory linguistics class.

-## Change settings with with urlparams
+## Switches with urlparams

-Switches with urlParam:

 ?mode=test: Has the effect that no data will be saved ?mode=experiment: Has the effect that only experiment (with instructions) will be shown, but not other elements (e.g. consent form, etc.); full screen deactivated

 ?session=2: Has the effect that only session with name '2' will be run; full screen deactivated

-Set 'recordOption' by urlParam:

-?recordOption=play: has effect that soundfile is played after recording ??recordOption=rerecord: has effect that soundfile is played and one has option to rerecord
+?recordOption=play: play recorded files after recording ?recordOption=rerecord: prompt participant whether they want to rerecord

 ## To run experiment locally